Optimizing the Use of Behavioral Locking for High-Level Synthesis: Proposed Exploration Meta-Framework

-We propose a {\bf modular and integrated framework} (see \Cref{fig:framework}) that aims at optimizing the use of behavioral logic locking during HLS.
-The input is a synthesizable C code description of the accelerator to be generated and obfuscated.
-Behavioral logic locking is applied as a source-to-source transformation on such input C code.
-In this way, we can leverage commercial HLS for generating the obfuscated RTL description.
+We propose a {\bf modular and integrated meta-framework} (see \Cref{fig:framework}) to optimize the use of behavioral locking during HLS.
+The input is a synthesizable C code of the accelerator.
+Behavioral locking is applied as a source-to-source transformation on such input C code.
+In this way, we can leverage existing HLS tools for generating the locked RTL description.
 We assume that the input C code is already synthesizable with the given HLS tool.
-Since we consider a metric that analyzes only the IC behavior and we assume that HLS-generated designs have the same behavior of the corresponding input C codes, we can perform security assessment directly on the obfuscated C code.
+Since we consider a metric that analyzes only the IC behavior and we assume that HLS-generated designs have the same behavior of the corresponding input C codes, we can perform security assessment directly on the locked C code.
 This approach is much faster than performing RTL simulations, enabling its use in an exploration framework.
-To perform obfuscation, the locking key $K$ is provided.
-The size of the locking key determines the maximum number of bits that can be used for obfuscation, limiting the obfuscation techniques that can be applied.
-To compute the differential entropy of each candidate solution (see Section~\ref{sec:metric}), the framework requires the corresponding C-based test-bench and a set $T$ of representative inputs to evaluate the behavior of obfuscated versions with correct and incorrect keys.
-An additional set $W$ of wrong keys is also provided.
-Each wrong key in $W$ has the same length as the locking key $K$.
-By leveraging the given HLS tool, the framework outputs an RTL description of the best obfuscated solution that is ready for the front- and back-end synthesis steps.
+To perform locking, we provide the locking key $K$.
 The locking key must be independent of the design to avoid that the attacker can infer it.
 So, it is an input of our methodology.
+The size of the locking key determines the maximum number of bits that can be used for locking, limiting the locking techniques that can be applied.
+To compute the differential entropy of each candidate solution (see Section~\ref{sec:metric}), the framework requires the corresponding C-based test-bench and a set $T$ of representative inputs to evaluate the behavior of locked circuit versions with correct and incorrect keys.
+Such input vectors are the same that are used to evaluate the circuit functionality.
+An additional set $W$ of wrong keys is also provided.
+Each wrong key in $W$ has the same length as the locking key $K$ and is randomly generated by altering the correct key.
+By leveraging the given HLS tool, the framework outputs an RTL description of the best locked solution that is ready for the front- and back-end synthesis steps.